trevor-vincent/simple-python-flamegraph-profiler/README.md

 # Simple Python Sampling Profiler with FlameGraph Output

 This repository contains a simple sampling-based profiler for Python programs.
 It periodically collects stack traces to analyze the performance of the code.
 The output can be directly converted to a FlameGraph using Brendan Greggs Flamegraph perl script.
+Don't be fooled by the simplicity, it is still very accurate and useful.

 ## Installation